ceteri/exelixi/README.md

 * receives _logical state_ (e.g., model parameters) from customized Python classes
   * *n_gen*: maximum number of generations
   * *n_pop*: maximum number of "live" Individuals at any point
-  * *max_pop*: maximum number of Individuals ever
+  * *max_pop*: maximum number of Individuals explored in the feature space during an algorithm run
   * *term_limit*: a threshold used for testing the terminating condition
   * *hist_granularity*: number of decimal places in fitness values used to construct the _fitness histogram_
   * *selection_rate*: fraction of "most fit" Individuals selected as parents in each generation
   * *mutation_rate*: random variable for applying mutation to an Individual retained for diversity
-* generates the [HDFS] directory prefix
 * initializes the pool of Executors
-* iterates through the phases of each generation (selection/mutation, breeding, evaluation, reporting, shuffle)
+* iterates through the phases of each generation (selection/mutation, breeding, evaluation)
 * restores state for itself or for any Executor after a failure
-* reports results at any point -- including final results after an algorithm run terminates
+* enumerates results at any point -- including final results after an algorithm run terminates

-Resources allocated for each Executor must be sufficient to support a Population subset of *n_pop* / *n_exe* Individuals.
+Resources allocated for each Executor must be sufficient to support a Population shard of *n_pop* / *n_exe* Individuals.

 ### Executor

 An _executor_ is a service running on a [Apache Mesos] slave that:
-* implements an in-memory distributed cache backed by [HDFS] (with snapshots)
+* implements an in-memory distributed cache backed by [HDFS] (with write-behinds and checkpoints)
+* provides a lookup service for past/present Individuals in the feature space via a [bloom filter]
-* generates a pool of "live" Individuals at initialization or recovery
+* generates a shard as a pool of "live" Individuals at initialization or recovery
-* maintains "live" Individuals in memory
+* maintains a shard of "live" Individuals in memory
-* provides a lookup service for the feature space vs. fitness of known attempts
-* persists serialized Individuals to durable storage
+* enumerates the Individuals in the shard of the Population at any point
 * calculates a partial histogram for the distribution of fitness
-* shuffles the local Population among neighboring Executors
+* shuffles the local Population among neighboring Executors via a [hash ring]
 * applies a filter to "live" Individuals to select parents for the next generation
 * handles mutation, breeding, and evaluation of "live" Individuals
+* persists serialized Individuals to durable storage (write-behinds)
+* recovers a shard from the last checkpoint, after failures

+The lookup service which implements the [distributed hash tables] leverages a [hash ring] to distribute Individuals among neighboring shards of the Population and a [bloom filter] for a fast, space-efficient, probabilistic set membership function which has no false negatives but allows rare false positives.
+The [hash ring] helps to "shuffle" the genes of the Population among different shards, to enhance the breeding pair selection.
+In essence, this aspect allows for [GA] problems to scale-out horizontally.
+The [bloom filter] introduces a small rate of false positives in the Individual lookup (data loss), as a trade-off for large performance gains.
+However, this forces a pre-defined limit on the number of Individuals explored in the feature space during an algorithm run.

+[REST] services and internal tasks for the Executors are implement using [gevents], a coroutine library that provides concurrency on top of _libevent_.

 ### Observations about Distributed Systems